ganeti/ganeti/doc/index.rst

 Welcome to Ganeti's documentation!
 ==================================

 This page is the starting point for browsing the Ganeti documentation.
-It contains links to all the sections of Ganeti documentation, grouped by topic.
+Below, the corpus of Ganeti documentation is grouped by topic.

 A few quick references: